apache/pulsar/site2/docs/security-versioning-policy.md

 The Pulsar project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
 Existing releases can expect patches for bugs and security vulnerabilities.
 New features will target minor releases.

+When upgrading an existing cluster, it is important to upgrade components linearly through each minor version.
+For example, when upgrading from 2.8.x to 2.10.x, it is important to upgrade to 2.9.x before going to 2.10.x.

 ## Supported Versions

 Feature release branches will be maintained with security fix and bug fix releases for a period of at least 12 months